Iansogotthis/astroTutorial/src/pages/posts/post-2.md

 3. I'm learning how to use Markdown.

 ## Taking Stock
-- Feeling gooder than before though not good enough to be the goodest; thats goodly; i think ':]'
+- Feeling gooder than before though not good enough to be the goodest;
+> thats  goodly; i think ':]'
+>
-- Presently helping with the onslaught of imposter syndrome symptomatic "feels" that have been ongoing since "fgraduation"
+- Presently helping with the onslaught of imposter syndrome symptomatic
+> "feels" that have been ongoing since "fgraduation"

+## Whats Next

+> Keep Familiarizing Myself with this environment